 We generate revenue primarily by selling software licenses and cloud-connected services.
 In addition, we generate professional services revenue from our work with OEMs and suppliers during the design, development, and deployment phases of the vehicle model lifecycle and through maintenance and enhancement projects.
-Through our over 20 years in the automotive industry, we have developed longstanding industry relationships and benefit from incumbency.
+Over our more than 25 years in the automotive industry, we have developed longstanding industry relationships.
 We have existing relationships with nearly all major OEMs or their tier 1 suppliers, and while our customer contracts vary, they generally represent multi-year engagements, giving us visibility into future revenue.
 We have master agreements or similar commercial arrangements in place with many of our customers, supporting customer retention over the long term.

-As of September 30, 2024, we had five-year remaining performance obligations of \$172.7 million.
-As of September 30, 2024, we had variable five-year backlog of \$780.0 million, which includes estimated future revenue from variable forecasted royalties related to our embedded, connected, and professional service businesses.
+As of September 30, 2025, we had estimated five-year remaining performance obligations of approximately \$165.2 million.
+As of September 30, 2025, we had variable five-year backlog of approximately \$1,004.0 million, which includes estimated future revenue from variable forecasted royalties related to our embedded, connected, and professional services businesses.
 Our estimate of forecasted royalties is based on our royalty rates for embedded and connected technologies from expected car shipments under our existing contracts over the term of the programs.
 Expected shipments are based on historical shipping experience, customer projections, and other information that management believes, taken collectively, provide a reasonable basis for estimating future shipments as of the date of this Form 10-K. Both our embedded and connected technologies are largely priced and sold on a per-vehicle or device basis, where we receive a single fee for either or both the embedded license and the connected service term.
 However, our five-year remaining performance obligations and variable five-year backlog may not be indicative of our actual future revenue.
-The revenue we actually recognize is uncertain and subject to numerous factors, including the number and timing of vehicles our customers ship, potential terminations or changes in scope of customer contracts, and currency fluctuations, as well as the other risks discussed below in Item IA, "Risk Factors."
-As of September 30, 2024, we estimate our five-year backlog to be \$952.7 million, including \$172.7 million of five-year remaining performance obligations and \$780.0 million of five-year variable backlog.
-As of September 30, 2023, the estimated five-year backlog was \$1.2 billion.
+The revenue we actually recognize is uncertain and subject to numerous factors, including the number and timing of vehicles our customers ship, potential terminations or changes in scope of customer contracts, and currency fluctuations, as well as the other risks discussed below in Item 1A, "Risk Factors."
+As of September 30, 2025, we estimate our five-year backlog to be approximately \$1,169.2 million, including \$165.2 million of five-year remaining performance obligations and \$1,004.0 million of five-year variable backlog.
+As of September 30, 2024, the estimated five-year backlog was approximately